 Investing in property in Bow Creek

 Demand from investors and young professionals choosing to rent homes in areas with great transport links and a culturally rich east London lifestyle is underpinning positive London market outlooks, which prevail despite the looming presence of Brexit.
-The move of major cultural and educational institutions like the BBC, Sadler’s Wells and University College London mean that interest in Bromley-by-Bow is here to stay, offsetting any reticence that macroeconomic uncertainty could be bringing to areas of London which have less diverse sources of demand.
+The move of major cultural and educational institutions like the BBC, Sadler’s Wells and University College London mean that interest in the Bromley-by-Bow area is here to stay, offsetting any reticence that macroeconomic uncertainty could be bringing to areas of London which have less diverse sources of demand.